jovotech/learn-jovo/courses/project-3-podcast-player/step-8-final-steps.md

 Obviously, there are also a lot more features we can add to the app, but that would make the course even longer than it already is.

-One of those things, we cut because of time constraint, is visual output.
+One of those things we cut because of time constraint is visual output.
 Both Alexa and the Google Assistant support smart displays, where you could, for example, also list the random episodes we suggest our user.

 Feel free to modify the podcast player as you wish.
 We would love to see what you come up with!